The Enzyme core dev team would like to propose a minor code addition by AAVE to support stkAAVE Liquidity Mining natively on Enzyme.

 Amongst other things, Enzyme Vaults can interact with AAVE by lending.
 We are currently also working on accommodating the borrowing functionality to enable leveraged strategies as part of our Sulu release.

-In order to keep providing our users with superior asset management tools in DeFi, we want to open up liquidity mining and general staked AAVE option for them as soon as possible.
+In order to keep providing our users with superior asset management tools in DeFi, we want to open up the liquidity mining option for them as soon as possible.
 Our users rely on having the latest DeFi functionality in Enzyme to reach their full potential.

 Since our v2 release (end of January) Enzyme has seen very strong growth in Enzyme’s TVL.

-This is an outperformance of nearly 400% vs ETH.
+This is an outperformance of nearly 1650% vs ETH in dollar terms.

-High profile managers like The Yang Express, Techemy Capital, Rhino, Apophis and others have had great traction and continue to attract new users.
+High profile managers like USF Fund, The Yang Express, Techemy Capital, Rhino, Apophis and others have had great traction and continue to attract new users.

 There are many different use-cases for Enzyme Vaults.
 These include;